gratipay/gratipay.com/www/about/policies/terms-of-service.md

-the material that Gratipay has removed or disabled access to; b) your name, address, telephone number, and email address; c) a statement that you consent to the jurisdiction of Federal District Court for the judicial district in which your address is located (or the federal district courts located in New York County, New York if your address is outside of the United States), and that you will accept service of process from the person who provided the original notification of infringement (or an agent of that person); this
-statement: "I swear, under penalty of perjury, that I have a good faith belief that the material was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled"; and your signature.
+the material that Gratipay has removed or disabled access to; b) your name, address, telephone number, and email address; c) a statement that you consent to the jurisdiction of Federal District Court for the judicial district in which your address is located (or the federal district courts located in the Western District of Pennsylvania if your address is outside of the United States), and that you will accept service of process from the person who provided the original notification of infringement (or an agent of that person); this statement: "I swear, under penalty of perjury, that I have a good faith belief that the material was removed or disabled as a result of a mistake or misidentification of the material to be removed or disabled"; and your signature.

   1. Removal and Termination for Infringement: Gratipay will terminate, under